Real-time data ingestion in Athena — Amazon S3 to Amazon Athena

 In this guide, we explore a popular use case: optimizing and transforming event data in JSON format.
 The data, which contains nested fields, typically originates from web applications and service logs, though it can originate from any source.
 SQLake moves data from the raw zone of your data lake and transforms and stores it in the refined zone for further analysis by engines such as Amazon Athena.

-With Upsolver SQLake, you to define business logic transformations using only SQL.
+With Upsolver SQLake, you can define business logic transformations using only SQL.
 SQLake automatically writes the results to your data lake's refined zone.
 You can easily insert, update, and delete rows in the data lake with only a few lines of SQL.
 This results in consistent, reliable, and up-to-date data that analysts, data scientists, and other data practitioners at your company can find and use.
 No one needs to know how to write, troubleshoot, or optimize code.

 The following diagram illustrates the raw, staging, and refined zones in Amazon S3, plus the AWS Glue Data Catalog that stores the schema and partition information of our datasets.
-Amazon Athena looks up the metadata in the catalog and queries the data that Upsolver hsa processed and stored in S3.
+Amazon Athena looks up the metadata in the catalog and queries the data that Upsolver has processed and stored in S3.

 The process of transforming data in data lakes